When was the Part 1 outline application, and what did the application include?

 Subsequent reserved matters applications, dealing with the other aspects of the Part 1 outline application, will be submitted in due course.

-Details of the financial contributions (via Section 106 agreement / Community Infrastructure Levy) are included in the Section 106 agreement between Miller Homes, Linden Homes and Chichester District Council that was signed in April 2018.
+Details of the financial contributions (via Section 106 agreement / Community Infrastructure Levy) are included in the Section 106 agreement between Miller Homes, Vistry Homes and Chichester District Council that was signed in April 2018.

 What will happen to Centurion Way?